 How Do You Replace a Headlight Housing?
 (With Pictures!)

-Are your lights are getting cracked and are getting full of water when it rains?
+Are your lights getting cracked and are getting full of water when it rains?
 Today I’m going to show you how to replace a headlight housing on your car.

 Modern headlight assemblies are much more complex than old cars.
 They come in sections, so you have to take a whole bunch of stuff off in order to get to the headlight housing.

-Before you we get started, I have to let you know.
+Before we get started, I have to let you know.
 It is not uncommon for a vehicle to have panels or parts that need to be removed in order to change headlight assemblies.
 On some vehicles, you will have to remove the front bumper in order to gain access to the headlights.

 Even though these procedures can be fairly easy, they are time-consuming.